hosnerm/docs-opmanual_duckietown/book/opmanual_duckietown/05-duckietown-preliminaries-definitions.md

 ## Robotarium {#dt-ops-robotarium-def status=ready}

-Robotariums (Robotic acquariums) are experimental Duckietows designed for continuous operations.
+Robotariums (Robotic aquariums) are experimental Duckietowns designed for continuous operations.
 Robotariums require a maintenance area in addition to a Duckietown, providing essential functions like automatic charging.
 More information on Robotariums can be found here: [](+robotarium#book:robotarium).